kaustubhad/fastman/README.md

 ```

 #### Parameters:
-* **m**	= A data frame with columns "BP," "CHR," "P," and optionally, "SNP”.
+* **m**	= A data frame containing data for producing the manhattan plot.
+Has to contain a minimum of three columns: base pair position, chromosome ID, and P-value: defaults are "BP", "CHR", "P" following the Plink assoc file convention.
+And optionally some sort of ID, e.g. the SNP ID (default "SNP”) if annotations are needed.
+See explanations of the next four parameters if your column names are different, e.g. for non-model organisms you can use contid ID instead of chromosome ID.
 * **chr**	= A string denoting the column name for the chromosome.
 Defaults to “CHR”, which corresponds to the PLINK –assoc command output.
-The column must be numeric.
+For non-model organisms, this could be the contig ID.
 * **bp** = A string denoting the column name for the chromosomal position.
 Defaults to “BP”, which corresponds to the PLINK –assoc command output.
 The column must be numeric.
 * **p**	= A string denoting the column name for the p-values or scores for the SNP association tests.
 Defaults to “P”, which corresponds to the PLINK –assoc command output.
 The column must be numeric.
+You can also provide alread-computed log of p-values, e.g. from published summary statistics.
 * **snp**	= A string denoting the column name for the SNP name (rs number).
 The column must be character.
-* **chrlabs**	= A character vector of length equal to the number of chromosomes specifying the chromosome labels (e.g., c (1:22, "X", "Y", "MT")).
+* **chrlabs**	= An optional character vector of length equal to the number of chromosomes, specifying the chromosome labels. e.g., you can provide c(1:22, "X", "Y", "MT") to convert the Plink numerical notation of 23=X, 24=Y, etc.
-* **speedup** = A logical value; if TRUE, the function employs the faster method where input values above 99.8% are rounded to 3 digits, and the rest is rounded to 2 digits.
+* **speedup** = A logical value; if TRUE, the function employs the faster method where input values at the extreme 0.2% are rounded to 3 digits, and the rest is rounded to 2 digits.
+The default value of this parameter is TRUE.
 * **logp**	= A logical value; if TRUE, negative logarithms (base 10) of p-values is plotted.
 In case the user wants to use FST score type data or logarithm of p-values directly, then logp must be stated to be FALSE, as the default value of this parameter is TRUE.
 * **col**	= A string indicating the color scheme of the plot.
 Defaults to “matlab”.
 There are various options available for user.
 See below for details.
 * **maxP**	= A numeric value indicating the maximum negative logarithm of p-value till which user wants to visualize.
 The default value of this parameter is 14.
 If the data has negative values then both sides are truncated till the absolute value of the parameter.
 The user can provide NULL as input if truncation is not required.